-The park had a long history of public access under Braun and the county began to manage the land as a public park in keeping with the history of public use.
+The park had a long history of public access under Braun and is now a public park in keeping with that history of public use.
 At the time of donation, extensive remediation was required to return the park to its once pristine environment.
 An informal, yet integral group of interested citizens known as FroGG (Friends of Grimes Glen: http://www.friendsofgrimesglen.org/) have provided cost-cutting, practical assistance to the county in maintaining the park.
 FroGG volunteers also serve an advisory role on necessary park matters and help sponsor public outreach events.

 Historic Fossilized Tree